Service Members

 As an Army mom and Army wife, Mary Beth Harrell understands the toll that service can take.
 She has worked with families whose loved ones are dealing with alcohol abuse, and seen the effects that this abuse can have.

-At Mary Beth Harrell Law Firm, we work with veterans who have been charged with a DWI by trying to persuade the government and the courts to focus on the underlying problems of veterans.
+At Mary Beth Harrell Criminal Defense and DWI Lawyers, we work with veterans who have been charged with a DWI by trying to persuade the government and the courts to focus on the underlying problems of veterans.
 For more than 20 years, we’ve been helping Texans who have helped our country.
 There are several ways DWI cases can be handled when a veteran is charged with driving while intoxicated.

 What is a Veterans Treatment Court?